CokieLee/DouekLabPathSeq/README.md

 #### Input data requirements
 The config file requires the following parameters to be filled in:
 1. "inputlist" \
-     The full path to a text file containing a list of the file names of all forward-read input fasta files.
+     The full path to a text file containing a list of the file names of all the forward-read input fasta files of each sample you wish to analyze.
 Each file name should be on its own line.
-PathSeq treats each fasta file given as its own separate sample, and will run the full pipeline analysis separately for each sample.
-In other words, the output would be the same as if you ran the pipeline separately for each input file, but giving them to PathSeq together allows PathSeq to run them in parallel if enough cluster nodes are given (number of cluster nodes to use is specified in the profile.
+PathSeq treats each fasta file pair given as its own separate sample, and will run the full pipeline analysis separately for each sample.
+In other words, the output would be the same as if you ran the pipeline separately for each input file (i.e. you can differentiate which sample any identified microbes originate from), but giving them to PathSeq together allows PathSeq to run them in parallel if enough cluster nodes are given (number of cluster nodes to use is specified in the profile.
 More detail in "What the cluster profile means").
 3. "inputdir" \
-     The full path to a directory containing all the forward-read fasta files listed in "inputlist", as well as their backward-read counterparts.
+     The full path to a directory containing all the forward-read fasta files listed in "inputlist", as well as all their backward-read counterparts.
 The directory can contain other files, including the "inputlist" file, but "inputlist" does not have to be kept inside "inputdir".
 5. "origin" \
-     "RNA" or "DNA" depending on whether your input sequencing reads are from RNA or DNA.
+     Put "RNA" or "DNA" depending on whether your input sequencing reads are from RNA or DNA.
 7. "minContigLen" \
      The minimum contig length for contig assembly (can stay the same as your read lengths, or be longer).
 9. "codepath" \